Wohybac/WKLBGH/README.md

 # WKU (WaniKani Ushi)

-**Current Version:** v1.0.0
+**Current Version:** v1.1.0
 **Status:** Stable

-A Greasyfork userscript that generates personalized Japanese grammar exercises using WaniKani progress data and Gemini 1.5 AI.
+A Greasyfork userscript that generates personalized Japanese grammar exercises using WaniKani progress data and Gemini.

 ## Key Features
 - **Native WaniKani Aesthetic:** Seamlessly integrates into the dashboard using a heavily namespaced virtual widget.